mazimweal/mazimweal.github.io/interoperability_patterns/content ontology design patterns/CODPs.md

-A list of these patterns can be found at http://ontologydesignpatterns.org/wiki/Category:ProposedContentOP

-A List of patterns that can be reused to organise disaster data in the context of uganda have been elaborated the publication the Authors presented at the 28th WETICE IEEE conference (June 12-15 Anacapri-Napoli,Italy)

 <b>Context</b>
  disaster related information held by different stakeholders is heterogeneous and described in multiple schemas, markup languages, with different vocabularies and conceptualizations.
 Ontologies can be used to provide a unified semantic representation of the domain, along with superior capabilities in querying and information retrieval.